themalkolm/packer-builder-vagrant/README.md

 provision it and build a new version right away?

 `packer-builder-vagrant` does exactly that.
-It works as a proxy and finds existing vagrant boxes before starting the underlying actuall builder with the updated configuration.
+It works as a proxy and finds existing vagrant boxes before starting the underlying actual builder with the updated configuration.

 Installation
 ------------